Edited by: Keri Stooksbury

 On the other hand, Capital One transfers at a 2:1.5 ratio, which isn’t quite as good as 1:1.
 It takes around 36 business hours for transfers to execute.

-Hot Tip: If you’re interested in Capital One Rewards, get some inspiration from our guide on the best ways to redeem Capital One miles for maximum value.
+Hot Tip: If you’re interested in Capital One Miles, get some inspiration from our guide on the best ways to redeem Capital One miles for maximum value.

 As a rule of thumb, EVA Air doesn’t offer the best value for redemptions.
 However, there are a few niche redemptions where EVA Air is the cheapest (or close to the cheapest) in mileage price.